istio/istio.io/_docs/tasks/security/health-check.md

 with command line to check the _modification time_ of the _health status file_ on the pod.
 If the file is not updated for a period, the probe will be triggered and Kubelet will restart the Citadel container.

-Note: because the Citadel health check currently only monitors the health status of CSR service API, this feature is not needed if the production setup is not using the [Istio Mesh Expansion]({{home}}/docs/setup/kubernetes/mesh-expansion.html) (which requires the CSR service API).
+Note: because Citadel health check currently only monitors the health status of CSR service API, this feature is not needed if the production setup is not using the [Istio Mesh Expansion]({{home}}/docs/setup/kubernetes/mesh-expansion.html) (which requires the CSR service API).